galactixx/comphash/README.md

 * Table size is the next power‑of‑two ≥ `2 × n` keys, providing a load factor ≤ 0.5.
 * When you pass your own hash function and/or probe strategy you can tune speed vs. clustering for your domain.
-* All computations fold to constants when `init` is invoked at comptime—zero runtime overhead for look‑ups.

 ---